 as well as many others.
 Some states have statutes specifically excluding certain types of workers from being considered employees, or specifically mandating that they be regarded only as employees.
 Further, many states have laws with different tests for determining if an individual is an employee or independent contractor, depending on the law in question (e.g., tax, wage and hour, or unemployment).

-The Cascom case demonstrates the value of using a methodology such as Pepper Hamilton’s IC Diagnostics™ to (a) evaluate whether an existing position can be legitimately structured as an independent contractor relationship, and (b) if so, whether it needs to be restructured, documented, and executed (and how to do so) to maximize the likelihood that those workers will be held to be ICs and not employees.
-The proprietary tools used by Pepper Hamilton’s Independent Contractor Compliance practice include its 48 Factors-Plus analysis and its IC Compliance Scale.™
+The Cascom case demonstrates the value of using a methodology such as the publisher’s IC Diagnostics™ (found on the Resource page of this Blog) to (a) evaluate whether an existing position can be legitimately structured as an independent contractor relationship, and (b) if so, whether it needs to be restructured, documented, and executed (and how to do so) to maximize the likelihood that those workers will be held to be ICs and not employees.
+The proprietary tools used by the publisher’s independent contractor compliance practice include its 48 Factors-Plus analysis and its IC Compliance Scale.™

 What is next for Cascom in terms of this case involving misclassification of employees as independent contractors?
 If an appeal to the U.S. Court of Appeals for the Sixth Circuit is unsuccessful, Cascom may be facing not only liabilities for unpaid overtime compensation but also unpaid payroll taxes at the federal and state levels, unpaid unemployment tax payments and workers compensation premiums, unpaid employee expenses, and unpaid employee benefits.